seamusm02/project-1/README.md

 ### Features
 * Class-based design
   * Classes for Disc, Tower, and Gameboard
+  * Strict Encapsulation - Private properties ONLY!
+Getters and Setters employed exclusively for the main application's consumption.
+  * Extensive error checking with TRY / THROW / CATCH
-* Main js file which acts as an entry point into the application and includes all class files
+* Main js file acts as an entry point into the application and includes all class files
-* Test js file which is used to test the game logic without a UI
+* Test js file for testing game logic without a UI
 * JSDoc documentation for the source files located [here](https://seamusm02.github.io/project-1/jsdoc/)

 ### Technologies Used